GetDutchie/brick/packages/brick_build/README.md

 Before reading further, this process appears to require a lot of code.
 This is largely boilerplate required for type checking and Dart's analyzer.
 The majority of the custom code and logic will live in the adapter serdes.

+:warning: Annotation and configuration definitions must be declared outside of the build package if they depend on a package that conflicts with mirrors (Flutter conflicts with mirrors).
+As other packages may use these annotations (for example, `OfflineFirst` considers `@Rest` and `@Sqlite` annotations along with `@OfflineFirst`), it's safest to keep annotations and builders as independent packages.

 #### Declaring Class-level Configuration

 A provider will likely require high-level information about a class that would be inappropriate to define on every instance of a class.
 And, because Dart's Type system can't infer static methods, this must be declared outside the class in an annotation: